 Faculty responsibilities are broad and extend beyond research and classroom teaching.
-This is particularly true if the Simon School is to be successful as an institution and attract highquality students and faculty colleagues.
+This is particularly true if the Simon School is to be successful as an institution and attract high-quality students and faculty colleagues.
 Consequently, research, teaching and service make up the three aspects that the School evaluates in retentions and promotion process (see Sections 6 and 7).
 All three elements are also reviewed by the Dean's Office in making annual evaluations of faculty performance.

 The School is committed to maintaining a highly qualified faculty to accomplish its research and teaching missions.
 Faculty skills should ideally reflect a mix of outstanding academic preparation, intellectual contributions, and professional achievement.
 Appendix A summarizes the standards the School uses to categorizes faculty into the five categories required in ASCSB accreditation reviews: Scholarly Academic (SA), Practice Academic (PA), Scholarly Practitioner (SP), or Instructional Practitioner (IP).
-Otherwise, faculty members are classified as Additional Faculty (A).As stated in the UR Faculty Handbook (10/22 edition, page 50): The absence of individual faculty members from campus interferes with the educational program of students and deprives colleagues of important intellectual stimulation.
-Accordingly, Simon faculty are expected to spend a significant amount of time on campus.
+Otherwise, faculty members are classified as Additional Faculty (A).

+The absence of individual faculty members from campus interferes with the educational program of students and deprives colleagues of important intellectual stimulation.
+Accordingly, Simon faculty are expected to spend a significant amount of time on campus from the beginning of the fall semester through the end of the semester in May.
+Except as allowed by the University Faculty Handbook, faculty members are expected to devote full-time efforts to performing assigned duties for the University during the academic year.